 Application : Applied.

-Explanation on application of the practice The BARMC members collectively possess the necessary skills and knowledge to discharge their duties and are financially literate.
-The profile of each BARMC member is set out in the Annual Report 2018.
-To keep abreast of latest changes and developments in the business environment and to enhance their skills and knowledge, the BARMC members attended various briefings, updates and training programmes as set out in the Annual Report 2018 of the Company.
+Explanation on : application of the practice The BARMC members collectively possess the necessary skills and knowledge to discharge their duties and are financially literate.
+The profile of each BARMC member is set out in the Annual Report 2019.
+To keep abreast of latest changes and developments in the business environment and to enhance their skills and knowledge, the BARMC members attended various briefings, updates and training programmes as set out in the Annual Report 2019 of the Company.

-programmes as set out in the Arman Report 2010 of the company.

-Explanation for departure
+Explanation for : departure

-Large companies are encouraged to complete required to complete the columns below.
-Non-large companies are the columns below.
+Large companies are re encouraged to complete th quired to complete the columns below.
+Non-large companies are e columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :